Ben Jones (American actor and politician): United States Congress

-Post-congress
+Post-congressional life

 After serving in Congress, Jones returned to show business and was cast in the role of Arlen Sporkin in director Mike Nichols' "Primary Colors" with John Travolta and Emma Thompson.
 He also appeared in Meet Joe Black and Joe Gould's Secret, in addition to reprising his role of "Cooter" in two "Dukes of Hazzard" reunion specials.

 In 1998, Jones and his wife Alma Viator bought a colonial log cabin and farm in Rappahannock County, Virginia, adjoining the Shenandoah National Park.
 In 1999, they created a "Dukes of Hazzard" museum and theme store in Sperryville, Virginia, called "Cooter's".
 It was an immediate success.
 They now have three such franchises in Pigeon Forge and Nashville, Tennessee, and in Luray, Virginia.
-Jones and Viator have also produced "Dukes" reunion festivals over the years, including one in Nashville, Tennessee, in 2006 which drew over 100,000 fans from all over the world, which The Tennessean called the largest gathering ever for a "fan" event there.
-They have continued to keep "Hazzard Nation" growing through their stores, personal appearances and concerts.
-Jones also tours with Cooter's Garage Band, performing Southern Country/Rock and has recorded 11 CD projects, including 2020's "Play Me an Old Song."
+Jones and Viator also produced "Dukes" reunion festivals over the years, including one in Nashville, Tennessee, in 2006 which drew over 100,000 fans from all over the world, which The Tennessean called the largest gathering ever for a "fan" event there.
+They continued to keep "Hazzard Nation" growing through their stores, personal appearances, and concerts.
+Jones also toured with Cooter's Garage Band, performing southern and country rock and they recorded 11 CD projects, including 2020's "Play Me an Old Song."

-In 2007, Random House published Jones' memoir, Redneck Boy in the Promised Land, a humorous but unsparing account of Jones' adventurous life and his battle with alcoholism.
-In it he wrote, "I got sober the day before I died."
+In 2007, Random House published Jones's memoir, Redneck Boy in the Promised Land: The Confessions of "Crazy Cooter".

-As a writer, Jones has published fiction and poetry, in addition to political commentary in outlets including The Washington Post, The New York Times, The Boston Globe, The Atlanta Journal-Constitution, USA Today, and many others.
-He has expressed his "maverick" political views on numerous network and cable outlets over the past 40 years.
+As a writer, Jones published fiction and poetry, in addition to political commentary in outlets including The Washington Post, The New York Times, The Boston Globe, The Atlanta Journal-Constitution, USA Today, and many others.
+He expressed his "maverick" political views on numerous network and cable outlets over the past 40 years.